 A revival of interest in Hindu studies, Yoga, the great epics like the Ramayana and Mahabharata, and Sanatan Dharma (the eternal way) is already underway, both within India and globally.
 Foreigners and Indians alike are discovering the profound wisdom and management lessons embedded in texts like the Bhagavad Gita.
 This newfound interest in India’s ancient traditions is a sign that the country is ready to embrace its historical greatness and project it onto the global stage.

-Aatmanirbhar Bharat: A Reformist Powerhouse
+Aatmanirbhar Bharat: A reformist powerhouse

 India today is on the path of becoming a global powerhouse, and this is reflected in its strides toward economic self-reliance.
 The country has emerged as a significant player in sectors like defense manufacturing, technology, and pharmaceuticals.
 The rapid production and export of vaccines during the COVID-19 pandemic is a testament to India’s growing influence and capacity for innovation.
 As global supply chains shift away from China, India is stepping in to fill the gap, further solidifying its position in the world economy.